ZoneMinder/zoneminder/docs/faq.rst

 As it turns out, ZM uses mapped memory and by default, 50% of your physical memory is what this will grow to.
 When you reach that limit , ZM breaks down with various errors.

-(**Note**: Mapped memory is applicable when you install ZoneMinder with mapped memory support, which is the default mode.
-If you have specifically disabled mapped memory then please see the next FAQ enty on how to increase shared memory)

 A good way to know how much memory is allocated to ZM for its operation is to do a ``df -h``

 A sample output on Ubuntu: